KHAAdotPK/Chat-Bot-Skip-gram/DOCUMENTS/TrainingInputToHiddenLayerWordEmbeddingsUsingSkip-gram.md

 /*
     Dimensions of grad_u is (1, len(vocab) without redundency)
     Dimensions of W2_T is (len(vocab) without redundency, SKIP_GRAM_EMBEDDNG_VECTOR_SIZE)
     Dimensions of grad_h is (1, SKIP_GRAM_EMBEDDNG_VECTOR_SIZE)

+    Compute the gradient of the hidden layer (grad_h) by performing a dot product between the error signal (grad_u) and the transposed output weight matrix (W2_T).
+    The resulting gradient (grad_h) represents the error signal for updating the center word's sembedding.
  */
 Collective<T> grad_h;
 grad_h = Numcy::dot(grad_u, W2_T);

 /*
     Dimensions of grad_W1 is (len(vocab) without redundency, SKIP_GRAM_EMBEDDNG_VECTOR_SIZE)

+    Initialize the gradient for W1 (grad_W1) with zeros.
+    This matrix will store the updates for the input-to-hidden weight matrix (W1), which represents the word embeddings.
  */
 Collective<T> grad_W1;
 grad_W1 = Numcy::zeros(DIMENSIONS{SKIP_GRAM_EMBEDDNG_VECTOR_SIZE, vocab.numberOfUniqueTokens(), NULL, NULL});